Develop the Skills to be a Leader in Nursing

 of the Doctor of Nursing Practice degree and is appropriately immunized is required after admission to the program.

-- If English is not your native/first language, you must meet the following language proficiency requirement:
+- If English is not your native/first language, you must meet either of the following language proficiency requirements:

 - TOEFL (Test of English as a Foreign Language) – Internet-based: Minimum score of 82 (24 Writing, 20 Speaking, 22 Reading, 16 Listening), Computer-based: Minimum score of 213.
 Regis University's TOEFL code is 4656.